Skip to content

 ->trends();

-This will add a projections key to the result with a date subkey containing:
+This will set the projections value for the result with a date subkey containing:

 php